 Racism is something far more profound than mere prejudice shown in social interactions.
 It is a deep seated resentment and loathing of a person based on their race, it does not change even when the individual is kind or caring.
 It is like a mental rabies that does not allow a person to behave with any proper reasoning or cognitive function.
 This form of racism is found globally in all types of people be they White, Black, Asian or any other phenotype.

 The racist believes that the other person is inherently inferior or deficient in some manner and therefore not fit for treatment at the same level as themselves.
 Many racists do not believe themselves to be racist and may even believe themselves to be anti-racist, this type of projected racism is especially dangerous as the person becomes increasingly convinced of their own righteous infallibility.

-The 20th and 21st centuries saw the rise of heavy racist civil movements which fed off historical injustices and in turn off of each other.
-Interestingly, fitting with the theme of self justification and self conviction of their own superiority and righteousness these groups view themselves as liberation or enlightenment movements rather than what they are, hate groups.
+The 20th and 21st centuries saw the rise of heavily racist civil and political movements which fed off historical injustices and in turn off of each other.
+Interestingly, fitting with the theme of self justification and self conviction of their own superiority and righteousness these groups view themselves as liberation or enlightenment movements, rather than what they are, hate groups.